grpc/proposal/L46-core-tls-credential-API.md

 // Note: using this solely without any other authentication mechanisms on the
 // peer identity will leave your applications to the MITM(Man-In-The-Middle)
 // attacks.
-Users should avoid doing so in production environments. class NoOpCertificateVerifier : public CertificateVerifier {
+Users should avoid doing so in production environments. class NoOpCertificateVerifier : public CertificateVerifierInterface {
  public:
   NoOpCertificateVerifier();
 };